TanishGupta15/LinuxMACChanger/README.md

-# Linux MAC Changer
+# Linux MAC Address Changer over a network
-A simple python script that can be run in Linux environment to change default MAC address to any desired  MAC address.
+A simple python script that can be run in Linux environment to change default MAC address to any desired MAC address over a particular interface.

 Usage: